Tuesday, December 22, 2009

 Like it or not, Halloween is a part of our culture.
 Personally, I enjoy the costumes and the parties and (especially) the candy!
 But what can you do if you have serious reservations about taking part in Halloween?
 You can fight it; you can try to ignore it; or you can follow Paul's example.

-Acts 17:16).
+In Athens, Paul was disturbed by the culture around him.
+(Acts 17:16).
 But instead of coming against it, he used things from that culture to present the gospel.
 (Acts 17:22-31).

 Don't forget - the most important part of preparation is always prayer.